ethz-asl/moma/moma_demos/piloting_demo/README.md

 Before reading the rest of this section, be careful about consistency of the robot description among these packages.
 Slam and localization require the relative transforms between lidar and other odometry sources, such at the imu and the tracking camera.
 Both offline mapping and map generation (step 1 and 2 in the following) point to a urdf file which is statically generated and placed in `smb_slam/config/smb_cartographer/<name-urdf>.urdf`.
 Make sure that this is consistent with the current version of the robot

 Mapping relies on the `cartographer_ros` package which is wrapped by `smb_slam`.
 We first navigate (manually) and collect a rosbag of the required sensors.
-Use the bash script available in the smb home folder for that (TODO put this script somewhere here).
+Use the bash script available in the smb home folder for that (`smb_common/record_sensors.sh`).
 Then we run a offline mapping session based on these data.

 ### Step 1: offline mapping